How to Improve Fleet Utilization?

 - Job History

-After having all the essential metrics established, it is easier to spot areas of improvement in the job history.
-Logistics managers should analyze driver performance, routing, and then find patterns.
+After establishing all the essential metrics, it is easier to spot areas of improvement in the job history.
+Being logistics managers, you should analyze driver performance, routing, and then find patterns.

 The only way to assess the original plan and the resulting performance is by analyzing job history.
 It helps you identify bottlenecks in delivery schedules by improving customer service or speeding up the delivery time.
-It tells where you lack in terms of meeting customer delivery standards.
+Also, it tells where you lack in terms of meeting customer delivery requirements.

 Selecting the right vehicle size

-Fleets cannot find a one-size-fits-all approach to ever-changing customer demands.
-The right vehicle size for effective fleet operations depend on
+While managing fleets, you cannot find a one-size-fits-all fleet size that suits ever-changing customer demands.
+Finding the right vehicle size for effective fleet operations depends on

 - Different-sized vehicles